erigontech/erigon/README.md

 Use `--chain=bor-mainnet` for Polygon Mainnet and `--chain=mumbai` for Polygon Mumbai.

+Running `make help` will list and describe the convenience commands available in the [Makefile](./Makefile)

 ### Modularity

 Erigon by default is "all in one binary" solution, but it's possible start TxPool as separated processes.